 - 1. Students who are currently attending another accredited college or university and who are in good standing may be admitted to Coastal Alabama Community College as transient students.
-Transient students in good standing must provide written authorization from the postsecondary institution in which they are currently enrolled stating that courses selected at Coastal Alabama have been approved for transferable credit.
-The transient form must be submitted at the same time the student applies for admission. - 2.
-Transient Applicants must complete the online Application for Admission and Applicants must request that an official "Letter of Transiency," properly signed by the Dean or Registrar at the postsecondary institution in which they are currently enrolled.
+Transient students in good standing must provide written authorization from the postsecondary institution in which they are currently enrolled stating that courses selected at Coastal Alabama have been approved for transferable credit. - Transient Applicants must complete the online Application for Admission and Applicants must request that an official "Letter of Transiency," properly signed by the Dean or Registrar at the postsecondary institution in which they are currently enrolled.